spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 ## Traefik

-[Traefik](https://traefik.io/) is the default reverse-proxy for the playbook since [2023-02-26](../CHANGELOG.md/#2023-02-26).
+[Traefik](https://traefik.io/) is the default reverse-proxy for the playbook since [2023-02-26](../CHANGELOG.md/#2023-02-26) and serves **2 purposes**:

+- serving public traffic and providing SSL-termination with certificates obtained from [Let's Encrypt](https://letsencrypt.org/).
+See [Adjusting SSL certificate retrieval](./configuring-playbook-ssl-certificates.md).

-Besides serving public traffic, Traefik is also used for internal communication between addon services (briges, bots, etc.) and the homeserver.
+- assists internal communication between addon services (briges, bots, etc.) and the homeserver via an internal entrypoint (`matrix-internal-matrix-client-api`).

 There are 2 ways to use Traefik with this playbook, as described below.